-The numerator of the receipts factor must include the following:
+The numerator of the receipts factor must include the following to the extent included in the receipts numerator:

-- All sales made in Indiana; - All sales made from Indiana to the U.S. government;

-- For years beginning prior to January 1, 2016, all sales made from Indiana to a state not having jurisdiction to tax the activities of the seller (throwback sales). - All receipts from sales of business property in Indiana; and - All interest, dividend, or other intangible income earned in Indiana.
+- All sales made in Indiana; - All sales made from Indiana to the U.S. government; - For years beginning prior to January 1, 2016, all sales made from Indiana to a state not having jurisdiction to tax the activities of the seller (throwback sales). - All receipts from sales of business property in Indiana; and - All interest, dividend, or other intangible income earned in Indiana.